 1. Using a VPN Makes File Sharing on uTorrent Safer

-A VPN service can help make your uTorrent client safer for file sharing on P2P networks by concealing your real identity.
+By concealing your real identity, a VPN service can help make your uTorrent client safer for file sharing on P2P networks.
 Your IP address is your ticket to internet anonymity, and a VPN service does exactly that.

 Data sent to and from your device when using a VPN is encrypted.
 That means it can't be intercepted by your Internet Security Provider (ISP) or hackers.
-The use of a VPN guarantees more security for everyone involved in a file transfer.
+Using a VPN guarantees more security for everyone involved in a file transfer.

 Some VPN services like NordVPN (You can get a NordVPN free trial) and Surfshark also include Malware protection, but you should still use an Internet security application.